-- a.
-Comprehensive capabilities in voice including the ability to independently prepare performances at the highest possible level. - b.
-Knowledge of vocal solo and ensemble literature. - c.
-Demonstrated use of foreign languages and diction in their performance medium. - d.
-Ability to organize and conduct instruction of the voice. - e.
+- xiii.
+Comprehensive capabilities in voice including the ability to independently prepare performances at the highest possible level. - xiv.
+Knowledge of vocal solo and ensemble literature. - xv.
+Demonstrated use of foreign languages and diction in their performance medium. - xvi.
+Ability to organize and conduct instruction of the voice. - xvii.
 Knowledge of pedagogical methods and materials related to individual and group instruction in voice.